 Research trips have been designed to enable you to have access to areas recovering from disasters and conflicts.

-In January 2018, a group of our postgraduate students will undertake a research field trip to Uganda.
+In January 2018, a group of our postgraduate students undertook a research field trip to Uganda.

 Our research trips are designed to enable you to have access to areas recovering from disasters and conflicts to facilitate a better understanding of using research techniques in humanitarian contexts, and to develop ethical sensitivity during the research process.